 This decision has enormous implications for all persons who process data using employees or agents: even if data controllers take the utmost care in vetting employees and safeguarding their data, the actions of a rogue employee can still open them up to potentially enormous financial liability.

-11KBW’s Anya Proops QC and Rupert Paines act for Morrisons.
+11KBW’s Anya Proops KC and Rupert Paines act for Morrisons.